-A key feature of this Plan is planning to realize multiple benefits by planning for systems and people, rather than disciplines and projects.
+A key feature of this plan is focusing efforts to plan for systems and people, rather than disciplines and projects and therefore achieve multiple benefits.
 Chapter 3 connected streets with helping people reach where they need to go, improving safety for people walking, biking and rolling, and building climate resilience and mitigation into our street corridors.
 Chapter 4 emphasized developing housing and attracting businesses which are secure, and which pay for the services needed.
-This Chapter sets up Northfield to plan its infrastructure as more than pipes, but as necessary foundation for the other goals of this Plan.
+This Chapter sets up Northfield to plan its infrastructure as more than pipes, but as necessary foundation for the other goals of this plan.

 Transportation planning has been undergoing a paradigm shift.
 Northfield's earlier plans are based on the old model of planning for mobility including increasing capacity based on traffic projections which have proved unreliable, functional classification of roadways not suited to the land use context in Northfield and relying on metrics to measure vehicle delay and speed.
 Emphasizing mobility produced wider and faster streets, required more parking, but paid little attention to adjacent land uses, safety for people walking and biking, and the cost of expanding capacity.
-This Plan explicitly guides Northfield to measure accessibility to destinations by measuring proximity, connectivity, affordability, and considering land use and transportation together.
+This plan explicitly guides Northfield to measure accessibility to destinations by measuring proximity, connectivity, affordability, and considering land use and transportation together.

 Climate action has taken on critical importance in recent years for infrastructure planning and maintenance; Northfield's infrastructure planning and projects need to incorporate mitigation and resilience.
-Since the 2008 Comprehensive Plan, Northfield has experienced significant flooding in 2010 and 2024 from heavy rainfall with damage to utilities along the river, damage to businesses, roads and homes, downed trees, and contamination from floodwater.
+Since the 2008 Comprehensive Plan, Northfield has experienced significant flooding in 2010 and 2024 from heavy rainfall with damage to businesses, roads and homes, downed trees, and contamination from floodwater.
 Hotter summers stress water supplies from greater demand and extreme weather puts all infrastructure systems at risk of failure.
-Mitigating the effects of climate change, reaching Northfield's climate goals and ensuring our critical systems are resilient is a key recommendation of this Plan.
+Mitigating the effects of climate change, reaching Northfield's climate goals and ensuring our critical systems are resilient is a key recommendation of this plan.

-Northfield's related plans must strongly guide the city toward practices to manage a changing climate and extreme weather.
-This Plan and the 2019 Climate Action Plan call for planning street right of way and parks to include rain gardens or bioswales, larger tree planning areas to increase the tree canopy.
-While the most recent Surface Water Management Plan was updated in 2020, with the adoption of this 2045-horizon Comprehensive Plan, that plan should be updated within the next two years.
+Northfield's related plans must strongly guide the city toward resilient practices to manage a changing climate and extreme weather.
+This plan and the 2019 Climate Action Plan call for planning street right of way and parks to include rain gardens or bioswales, larger tree planting areas to increase the tree canopy.
+While the most recent Surface Water Management Plan was updated in 2020, with the adoption of this 2045-horizon comprehensive plan, that plan should be updated within the next five years.